mehdibelhajamor/FwordCTF-2021/Invincible/README.md

 (0 : 1 : 0)
 ```
 Choosing this point T, The first seed will always be either `0` or `89995002874197087156160429731648695860910221822426040658975619972952380673767`.
-And if we know the first seed, we can know all the
+And if we know the first seed, we can know all next seeds and so we can compute all 100 key to decrypt all 100 ciphertexts and win the game.

 ***Solver :***
 ```python